 How do I pay for the holiday, and is there a surcharge for credit cards?

 We ask you to pay a 10% deposit upon booking your holiday with the balance being due 60 days prior to departure.
-There is no surcharge for paying credit card.
-There is no charge for debit cards.
+There is no surcharge for paying with a credit card.
 We accept most major credit cards including American Express.

 What’s your policy for tipping?